TokenScript-Framework/papers/src/papers/smart-token-paper.md

 #### Second, web applications traditionally connected to car ownership become integrated with it.

 Insurance serves as an excellent example.
 Tokenised car ownership enables the creation of an "insurance supermarket," automatically filtering and displaying compatible insurance options in a user-friendly view.
 This eliminates the wait for a quote and simplifies the comparison of competing solutions.
-Arguments can be made that attestable driving data can further incentive competition in the insurance market as well as augment the resale value of cars.
+Arguments can be made that attestable driving data can further incentivise competition in the insurance market as well as augment the resale value of cars.

 #### Third, Smart Tokens running in Smart Cars further enable new asset classes.